 Part Two: How will the chosen work get done?

 Having selected the work of the Sprint, the Development Team decides how it will build this functionality into a “Done” product Increment during the Sprint.
-The Product Backlog items selected for this Sprint plus the plan for delivering them is called the Sprint Backlog
+The Product Backlog items selected for this Sprint plus the plan for delivering them is called the Sprint Backlog,

 The Development Team usually starts by designing the system and the work needed to convert the Product Backlog into a working product increment.
 Work may be of varying size, or estimated effort.
 However, enough work is planned during the Sprint Planning meeting for the Development Team to forecast what it believes it can do in the upcoming Sprint.
 Work planned for the first days of the Sprint by the Development Team is decomposed to units of one day or less by the end of this meeting.
 The Development Team self-organizes to undertake the work in the Sprint Backlog, both during the Sprint Planning Meeting and as needed throughout the Sprint.